swcarpentry/r-novice-gapminder/_episodes/08-plot-ggplot2.md

 ---
-layout: page
-title: R for reproducible scientific analysis
-subtitle: Creating publication quality graphics
+title: Creating publication quality graphics
-minutes: 70
+teaching: 70
+exercises: 20
+questions:
+- "FIXME"
+objectives:
+ - "To be able to use ggplot2 to generate publication quality graphics."
+ - "To understand the basics of the grammar of graphics:
+   - The aesthetics layer
+   - The geometry layer
+   - Adding statistics
+   - Transforming scales
+   - Coloring or paneling by groups."
+keypoints:
+ - "FIXME"
 ---

-> ## Learning Objectives {.objectives}
->
-> * To be able to use ggplot2 to generate publication quality graphics
-> * To understand the basics of the grammar of graphics:
->   - The aesthetics layer
->   - The geometry layer
->   - Adding statistics
->   - Transforming scales
->   - Coloring or paneling by groups.
->

 Plotting our data is one of the best ways to quickly explore it and the various relationships